 Six years ago I embarked on a very interesting project.
 Take 48 hours, a genre drawn from a hat, and a required prop, character, and line of dialogue, and see what comes out.
 This is the 48 Hour Film Project, an international competition to see how quickly filmmakers can race against the clock to make a film.

-The very first project that I made was six years ago was what I would consider to be a complete an utter disaster.
+The very first project that I made six years ago was what I would consider a complete and utter disaster.
 We finished and turned the film in, but it was still a disaster.
 I mean, how could it be anything else.
 I was nineteen and of everyone who was on the team I had assembled, I was the only one with any kind of filmmaking experience.
 I was the director of photography and the editor and the pinch-hitting writer and fill-in director.
-I was practically everything that weekend that it left me exhausted.
+I was practically everything that weekend and it left me exhausted.
 But, it also left me wanting more.

 This year’s project brought with it a lot of excitement and in the back of my mind a bit of sadness as I don’t know that I’ll be able to make one in Baltimore next year for a variety of reasons.
 But, the excitement definitely won out as the weekend went on.

 We drew “Road Movie” from the hat and the adventure began.
 Similar to those of the past, but new and different at the same time.
 Even though I have been doing this competition for so long it felt as if this was the first time.
 When everything was finished.
 With the ‘T’s’ crossed and the ‘I’s’ dotted, the finished film was as amazing as I could have imagined.